-- 1.5 Publication of the sixth revision of the LDS was originally scheduled for 2018.
-It was delayed to allow the Council to consider the implications of changes made to the National Planning Policy Framework ["NPPF"] in July 2018, February 2019, and July 2021; subsequent resourcing and staffing issues and the implications of the COVID-19 outbreak. - 1.6 The sixth revision supersedes all previous versions of the LDS.
-It sets out the work programme for the three-year period 2021-2024.
-The timetable for each document includes "consultation milestones".
-These show when there are opportunities for informal or formal engagement in the plan making process. - 1.7 The LDS will be reviewed on a regular basis to ensure that it is up to date. - 1.8 A full glossary, explaining the terms and acronyms used throughout this document, is included at Appendix 6.
+- 1.5 Following the Council resolution on 9 December 2021 to prepare a new Local Plan1 the seventh revision of the LDS confirmed the initial timetable of the Pendle Local Plan Fourth Edition and other SPDs. - 1.6 The eighth revision represents the first review of the timetable for the preparation of the new Local Plan.
+It sets out the updated work programme for the three-year period 2024-2027.
+The timetable for each document includes "consultation milestones" showing when there are opportunities for informal or formal engagement in the plan making process. - 1.7 A glossary, explaining any planning terms or acronyms used in this document, is included at Appendix 6.